FastTrackOrg/FastTrack/docs/user/batchTracking.md

 - /myExperiment/Run2/images
 - /myExperiment/Run3/images

-The user can easily select in one time the folders
+The user can easily select in one time the folders:

 - /myExperiment/Run1
 - /myExperiment/Run2